bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/customer-auth.rst

 Customer Authentication Module Use Case Example
 -----------------------------------------------

-Useful authentication implementation could be a SOAP backend.
+Useful authentication implementation could be a SOAP back end.